w3c/css-houdini-drafts/README.md

 animations can be fast (for a subset of *accelerated* properties) but are not rich enough to enable [many common use cases](#motivating-use-cases) and currently have no way to access scroll offset and other user input.
-This is why scripted effects are still very popular for implementing common effects such as hidey-bars, parallax, position:sticky, and etc. We believe (and others [agree][roc-thread] that there is a need for a new primitive for creating fast and rich visual effects with the ability to respond to user input (e.g., scroll).
+This is why scripted effects are still very popular for implementing common effects such as hidey-bars, parallax, position:sticky, and etc. We believe (and others [agree][roc-thread]) that there is a need for a new primitive for creating fast and rich visual effects with the ability to respond to user input such as scroll.

 This document proposes an API to animate a small subset of accelerated properties inside an isolated execution environment, *worklet*.
 We believe this API hits a sweet spot, one that is